chiaragerosa/chiaragerosa.github.io/_pages/about.md

 I grew up in Dubai, Bali and Hong Kong before doing a BSc in Political Science and International Relations at Università Cattolica in Milan and an MSc in Security Studies at University College London.

-This website aims to be a mix of professional and personal, to give you a full picture of who I am - but I admit I don't keep it as up-to-date as I would like.
+This website aims to be a mix of professional and personal, to give you a full picture of who I am.
+But I admit - I don't keep it as up-to-date as I would like.